 Nearly all appellate review orders are issued timely.
-The median time from request for review of claim closure to the issue date of an order was 66 days in 2009.
+The median time from request for review of claim closure to date of order issue was 66 days in 2009.

 Appellate review orders may be appealed to the WCB Hearings Division.
 Overall, the trend for appealed orders is downward.
 In 2009, the rate was 22 percent, a near-record low.
 This trend is down considerably from the 50 percent appeal rates registered in the first years of administrative review of claim closures and disability classifications.